tsmp-falcon-platform/ci-bundle-utils/README.md

-  ci-validate                     Validate bundle against controller... completion                      Print the shell completion script config                          List evaluated config based on cwd and... diff                            Diff two YAML directories or files. diff-merged                     Diff two bundle directories by... extract-name-from-url           Smart extraction of the controller...
+  ci-validate                     Validate bundle against controller... completion                      Print the shell completion script config                          List evaluated config based on cwd and... delete                          Delete a bundle source dir and the... diff                            Diff two YAML directories or files. diff-merged                     Diff two bundle directories by... extract-name-from-url           Smart extraction of the controller...